 We have long standing relationships with our customer base.
-Our customers repeatedly use our platform, illustrated by our Contribution ex-TAC retention rate of 112% in the year ended December 31, 2020.
+Our customers repeatedly use our platform, illustrated by our revenue retention rate of 112% in the year ended December 31, 2020.
 In addition, our customers typically grow their use of our platform over time.